Ionut2213/AI-Assistant-for-Pdf-files/README.md

 NOTE

-To make sure this app works you need to have OLLAMA installed
+To make sure this app works you need to have OLLAMA installed After you installed all the libaries to run this app type the following command

+streamlit run and the name of your python file

 FUTURE FEATURES
 1) Upload PDF files direct from UI
 2) Option to save the istoric